Get the latest source code from Mozilla's

 python client.py checkout

 Then just re-run the mach command above.
 This will only recompile files that changed, but it's still a long haul.
+An incremental build can be faster.

 - Checked comm-central on Treeherder for known failures at the time you pulled the code?